Bug report #3170

 But this still does not fix the standalone problem, the subject of this bug.
 If you are already adding the Qgis bin/ to the PATH before executing the GDAL tools, that's one part of the solution.
 The other part is that those executed tools still don't know about the Qgis python module folder to be able to find any bundled modules (putting them in the bin/ folder is just a hack).

-#7 Updated by Giuseppe Sucameli over 12 years ago
+#7 Updated by Giuseppe Sucameli almost 13 years ago

 William Kyngesburye wrote: